UBC-MJC/MJCWebsite/README.md

    working after installing, check the hardware compatibility and make sure Virtualization is enabled in Firmware (may require dockerBIOS setting, be careful).
 The key services to check are Docker Engine and Docker Compose.
 4. Clone the repository
-5. Create a .env file in the backend directory and format it as follows:
+5. Create a .env file in the root directory and format it as follows:

 ```bash
 NODE_ENV="development"